tobanteAudio/juce-cookbook/README.md

 ## My wish list for JUCE

-- FreeBSD support
+- FreeBSD support (Working on it, see [tobanteAudio/juce-freebsd-example](https://github.com/tobanteAudio/juce-freebsd-example))
-- Build system
+- Build system (solved in JUCE6)
   - CMake
   - Multiple targets in one project
-- More widgets
-- Better OpenGL integration
+- Better Graphics API integration
+  - Metal (coming in JUCE6)
+  - Vulkan

 ## What next